People have a right to request refunds.

 #1.
 Shame: The Psychology of Negotiating

-You show total openness to stave off any risk of bad feedback and for any possible escalation down the road.
+You show total openness to stave off any risk of bad feedback and any possible escalation down the road.

-At the same time, you also want to throw in there a line to show it’s their mistake too -and make them feel guilty for asking a refund-.
+At the same time, you also want to throw in a line to show it’s their mistake too -and make them feel guilty for asking a refund-.

 Why do you want to instill guilt in them?

 - It makes it more unlikely they will try to damage you